rpalovics/Alpenglow/docs/source/general/anatomy_of_experiment.rst

 .. image:: class_diagram_of_experiment.png

 The data must implement the interface :py:class:`alpenglow.cpp.RecommenderDataIterator`.
 This class behaves like an iterator, but provides random access availability to the time series also.
-In the preconfigured experiments, we normally use :py:class:`alpenglow.cpp.ShuffleIterator` that randomizes the order of events having identical timestamp.
+In the preconfigured experiments, we normally use :py:class:`alpenglow.cpp.ShuffleIterator` that randomizes the order of the events having identical timestamp.
 Use :py:class:`alpenglow.cpp.SimpleIterator` to avoid shuffling.

 .. image:: sequence_of_experiment.png

 While processing an event, we first treat it as an evaluation sample.
 The system passes the sample to :py:class:`alpenglow.cpp.Logger` objects that are set into the experiment.
-Loggers can evaluate the model or log out any statistic for example.
+Loggers can evaluate the model or log out some statistics for example.
 Loggers are not allowed to update the state of the model, even if they have non-const access to the model, that is the situation in many cases because of caching implemented in some models.
+See :py:class:`alpenglow.cpp.

 After evaluation, the model is allowed to use the sample as a training sample.
 First we update some common containers and statistics of :py:class:`alpenglow.cpp.ExperimentEnvironment`.
 Model updating algorithms are organised into a chain, or more precisely into a DAG_.
 You can add any number of :py:class:`alpenglow.cpp.Updater` objects into the experiment, and the system will pass the positive sample to each of them.
 Some :py:class:`alpenglow.cpp.Updater` implementations can accept other :py:class:`alpenglow.cpp.Updater` objects and passes them further the samples, possibly completed with extra information (e.g. gradient value) or mixed with generated samples (e.g. generated negative samples).